Senate of Chile: First senate

 Created by Article 7 of the Provisional Constitutional Manual of 1812.
 It was composed of seven titular members (one for each province) and three alternate members and was supposed to serve as a counterbalance to the executive power of the Government Junta.
 The senators were directly nominated by the provinces in agreement with the central government.
 It functioned from November, 1812 to January, 1814, when it was reorganized to better respond to the problems caused by the successive military defeats at the hands of the advancing Spanish Army.

-Consultive senate
+Consultative senate

 Created by Article 13 of the Provisional Government Manual of 1814.
 As its predecessor, it was composed of seven titular members (only) nominated by the provinces in lists of three from which they were selected by the Supreme Director.
 It functioned from March to July, 1814, when the Spanish Army captured Santiago, putting an end to the Patria Vieja government.